 All the tanneries connected to the CETP have pre-treatment units.
-The pre-treatment units consist of a settling unit with baffle chamber to arrest floating materials, 2 screens of 10 mm clearance, collection and conveyance and a sludge drying bed.
+The pre-treatment units consist of a settling unit with baffle chamber to arrest floating materials, 2 screens of 10 mm clearance, collection ©Universal Water Registry.
+No part of this document, may be reproduced in whole or in part in any manner without permission .19 and conveyance and a sludge drying bed.
 The effluent after pretreatment is admitted into manholes leading to the CETP effluent collection network.
 The soak & pickle liquor from the tanneries are segregated and is sent to solar evaporation pans set up in each of the tanneries.
 The tanneries carrying out chrome tanning segregate the chrome liquor and process it in a chrome recovery unit.